is-go/se_project_react/README.md

 ## Plan on improving the site

-- Add functionality and forms
+- Improve functionality and Security
 - Enable responsive design